kedro-org/kedro/docs/source/data/advanced_data_catalog_usage.md

 # Advanced Data Catalog usage

-## How to read the same file using two different dataset implementations
+## How to read the same file using two different datasets

 When you want to load and save the same file, via its specified `filepath`, using different `DataSet` implementations, you'll need to use transcoding.